 Commencing on the effective date of the Registration Statement, the Company agreed to pay an affiliate of the Sponsor a total of \$20,000 per month for office space, administrative and support services (including salaries).
 Upon the Company's liquidation, the Company will cease paying these monthly fees.
-Upon completion of the Initial Business Combination, the Company will pay to such affiliate an amount equal to \$20,000 multiplied by the number of whole months remaining between the date of the completion of the Initial Business Combination and the date that is 24 months from the closing of the Offering.
-The Company incurred approximately \$60,000 and \$60,000 in expenses in connection with such services during the three months ended September 30, 2022 and 2021, respectively, as reflected in the accompanying statements of operations.
-The Company incurred approximately \$180,000 and \$160,000 in expenses in connection with such services during the nine months ended September 30, 2022 and 2021, respectively, as reflected in the accompanying statements of operations.
-The Company had \$60,000 and \$0 included in accrued expenses-related party in connection with such services as of September 30, 2022 and December 31, 2021, respectively.
+Upon completion of the Initial Business Combination, the Company will pay to such affiliate an amount equal to \$20,000 multiplied by the number of whole months that have elapsed between the date of the completion of the Initial Business Combination and the closing of the Initial Public Offering.
+The Company incurred \$60,000 in expenses in connection with such services during the three months ended March 31, 2023 and 2022, as reflected in the accompanying unaudited condensed statements of operations.
+The Company had \$180,000 and \$120,000 included in accrued expenses-related party in connection with such services as of March 31, 2023 and December 31, 2022, respectively.